Inflation isn’t beaten yet. Price rises are accelerating again in Europe - KESQ

 “The details of inflation continue to surprise more to the downside than the upside,” he added.

-“The more important issue is what happens to core inflation and underlying inflationary pressures,” he said.
+“The more important issue is what happens to core inflation and underlying inflationary pressures,” said Andrew Kenningham, chief Europe economist at Capital Economics.

 Markets fizzle